perey/namegen/README.rst

 Namegen generates random, (vaguely) realistic names, conforming to the naming conventions of several nationalities.

-At present, Namegen has data files and support for these nationalities:
+At present, Namegen has data files and support for these modern nationalities:

 * Armenian (50 personal names, 33 family names)
 * Chinese (56 family names, 108 personal names) in simplified characters and in